kireiiiiiiii/flaggi/README.md

 ## Game installation

-Install the latest release of the `Server.jar` and `Flaggi.jar` from the [releases](https://github.com/kireiiiiiiii/Flaggi/releases).
-Run the server by using the command:
+Install the latest release of the `Server.jar` and `Flaggi.jar` from the [latest release](https://github.com/kireiiiiiiii/Flaggi/releases/latest).
+This game is a multiplayer game, requiring a server to run.
+You can run the server by using the command:

 ```bash
 java -jar Server.jar
 ```

-The server will log the IP it was creted on.
-Paste this ip into an `ip.txt` file in the same directory as the `Flaggi.jar` and run the game by using the command:
+The server will log (amongst other things) the IP it was creted on.
+You will need this IP to connect to the server from the client.
+The client can be run bu using the following command in the directory of the `Flaggi.jar`:

 ```bash
 java -jar Flaggi.jar
 ```

-If there is no `ip.txt` the user local IP will be used.
-This will work if the server is running on the same computer as the client.

 ## Resources